Test Your Weed Identification Skills at the 2023 Iowa State Fair

 "The weeds for this year's contest are off to a great start, including at least two new species we've never had before.
 We invite all weed identification enthusiasts to see how their ID skills stack up against the best," said Meaghan Anderson, extension field agronomist and contest organizer.
 "I highly recommend the whole family compete to see who is the best at weed identification!"

-For more information on the contest, reach out to Meaghan Anderson at mjanders@iastate.edu or visit the Iowa State Fair Contests page online (www.iowastatefair.org).
+For more information on the contest, reach out to Meaghan Anderson at mjanders@iastate.edu or visit the Iowa State Fair Contests page online.

 Not sure you're ready for the big day?
 Use the ID resources below to study up and win your division: